php-resta/documentation/quick-start.md

 ```

 This is great!
 We now have the first http 200 output.By default the system produces you json.You can find in our documentation how to change it.
-This output is called our endpoint users and has a class as UsersController in the Users directory.
+This output is called as endpoint "users" and has a class as UsersController in the Users directory.

 ```code